jidongxiao/networksecurity/labs/subdomain/README.md

 - First, us.cnn.com. has a CNAME record which points to cnn-tls.map.fastly.net.

-- Second, cnn-tls.map.fastly.net. is mapped to the IP address of 151.101.3.5, this is the correct IP address of us.cnn.com.
-This result will confirm that your VM1 has been successfully configured to use VM2 as its DNS server.
+- Second, cnn-tls.map.fastly.net. is mapped to the IP address of 151.101.3.5, which is the correct IP address of us.cnn.com.
+This result confirms that your VM1 has been successfully configured to use VM2 as its DNS server.
 DO NOT proceed if your VM1 configuration is not correct.

 ### Attack